 \item Orthogonality conditions in terms of $ F $:

 \end{itemize} \end{thm} \begin{proof} Let us verify first that $ \hat{f} $ satisfies the stated conditions.
 By the definition of $ \hat{f} $, the first condition in \eqref{eq:ort_cond_G} holds everywhere and the second one for $t=0$.
-By the definition of the fronts, any first-arriving trajectory must also be time minimizing between each two fronts and, so, orthogonal to the fronts by Cor. \ref{cor:zermelo0}.
+By the definition of the fronts, any first-arriving trajectory must also be time-minimizing between each two fronts and, so, orthogonal to the fronts by Cor. \ref{cor:zermelo0}.
 Thus, the required $\varepsilon$ follows from Thm. \ref{cor:zermelo}.
 The PDE system expression is straightforward (see \eqref{eq:rich1}, \eqref{eq:rich2} below for the explicit one in the case of elliptic indicatrices).
-For the equivalence of these conditions with \eqref{eq:ort_cond_F}, recall \eqref{eq:equiv_G_F}.
+For the equivalence between these conditions and \eqref{eq:ort_cond_F}, recall \eqref{eq:equiv_G_F}.